Rishi Sunak and Jeremy Hunt in talks to scrap phase two of HS2 as costs spiral

 He added: “This is a long-term investment that will bring our biggest cities closer to each other.
 It will boost productivity, and will provide a low-carbon alternative to cars and planes for many decades to come.”

-HS2 will slash north-south intercity journey times and also release vast amounts of capacity for local train services on existing lines.
+HS2 is expected to slash north-south intercity journey times and also release vast amounts of capacity for local train services on existing lines.

-The project is currently set to be completed in stages from 2029 onwards, though it has faced continued delays.
+The project is currently set to be completed in stages from 2029 onwards, although it has faced continued delays.
 The first phase was originally due to open in 2026.

 Labour, which is currently leading in the polls ahead of a general election due next year, has said it will complete the project in full.